0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 pip3 install --user wheel auditwheel
 ```

-Finally, you may needd this other libraries.
+Finally, you may need this other libraries.
 Run this all commands.

 ```bash
 pip install --user pygame numpy && pip3 install --user pygame numpy
 ```